 How to change accountants

-The process of switching accountants is governed by several things: professional courtesy, the competence of those involved in the process, and some client involvement.
+The process of switching accountants is governed by several factors: professional courtesy, the competence of those involved, and some client involvement.

-- Timing – accountants often say that the best time to change accountants is following your company year-end.
+Accountants often say that the best time to change accountants is following your company’s year-end.
 You will typically have paid for your year-end accounts to have been completed by your old accountant.
-Alternatively, a new accountant may offer to take over your accounts and sometimes complete your current year’s accounts for free (or a set fee).
-It depends on how desperate you are to move firms.
-Read our guide to timing your move.